 Learning Outcome: Students will better understand material if they have to contextualize information to present to others and “teach” a lesson.
 Critical thinking skills will improve as they work to determine how to best present info to others.

-1) Divide class into groups of 2-3
+1) Divide class into groups of 2-3 on BlackBoard.

-2) Assign each group one topic in Grammar or Punctuation or have groups search the blog for topics they would like to present a lesson on.
+2) Assign each virtual group one topic in Grammar or Punctuation or have groups search the blog for topics they would like to present a lesson on.

-Example: if you have five groups, assign the five most common sentence-level errors for each group to present a “lesson” on for the entire class.
+Example: If you have five groups, assign the five most common sentence-level errors for each group to present a “lesson” on for the entire class.
 Some lessons from the blog include:

 Active and Passive Voice